IIT Kharagpur: Cultural Festivals and Other Events

-The Department of Computer Science and Engineering organises Bitwise IIT Kharagpur, an online programming contest annually in February.
-Programming and algorithmic challenges are given in a span of 12 hours.
-In Bitwise 2011, 5000 teams participated from 80 countries.
-Bitwise 2012 was held on 12 February 2012.
+The Department of Computer Science and Engineering organises Bitwise IIT Kharagpur, an online programming contest hosted annually in February.
+A series of programming and algorithmic challenges are given to attendees in a span of 12 hours.
+Bitwise 2011 featured 5000 teams representing 80 countries.

-In January the Entrepreneurship Cell organises a Global Entrepreneurship Summit, which consists of guest lectures, workshops, a start-up camp and other events relating to entrepreneurship and starting up.
+In January, the Entrepreneurship Cell organises the Global Entrepreneurship Summit (GES) which consists of guest lectures, workshops, a start-up camp, and other entrepreneurial events.